|

 in the household of his parents, Thomas Overton

-and Laura Elizabeth Waddill, at Marksville, Avoyelles
+and Laura Elizabeth Waddill, at Marksville,

-Parish, Louisiana.
-He graduated from Louisiana State
+Avoyelles Parish, Louisiana.
+He graduated

-his law degree from Tulane University in 1897, and
+from Tulane University in 1897, and was

-was admitted to the Louisiana bar in 1898.
+admitted to the Louisiana bar in 1898.
 He then

-commenced the practice of law in Alexandria, Louisiana.
+commenced the practice of law in Alexandria,

-for Governor Huey P. Long's successful defense
+as chief counsel for Governor Huey P. Long's

-of the board of supervisors of his alma mater,
+board of supervisors of his alma mater,

 Louisiana State University.